 August 10, 2022The bill is signed into law by president Joe Biden.

-File a Claim: Pursue Camp Lejeune Compensation
+Filing a Claim: Camp Lejeune Lawsuit Timeline

 If you or your loved ones lived at Camp Lejeune for a minimum of 30 days between 1953 and 1987, and have experienced health issues known to be related to the contaminated water on the premises, you may be entitled to compensation.